rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/overview/index.rst

 About the API
 -----------------------------------------

-The Rackspace Cloud Monitoring API service enables developers to analyze cloud services and dedicated infrastructure through a simple Representational State Transfer (REST) web service interface.
+The Rackspace Monitoring API service enables developers to analyze cloud services and dedicated infrastructure through a simple Representational State Transfer (REST) web service interface.

 The API currently supports monitoring for external services.
-The key benefits you receive from using the Rackspace Cloud Monitoring API include the following:
+The key benefits you receive from using the Rackspace Monitoring API include the following:

 **Use of Domain Specific Language (DSL)**
-    The Rackspace Cloud Monitoring API uses a DSL, which makes it a powerful tool for configuring advanced monitoring features.
+    The Rackspace Monitoring API uses a DSL, which makes it a powerful tool for configuring advanced monitoring features.
 For example, typically complex tasks, such as defining triggers on thresholds for metrics or performing an inverse string match become